Montana/how2meetgirls/README.md

 * Stripe
 * Braintree (possibly)
 * Acorns
 * Make the joke "How does NerdWallet make money?"
+* Say "Haha, yeah I knew a guy over at AppDynamics once as well."
+(This is already under the conditional this person knows someone from AppDynamics.)